tencentyun/qcloud-documents/product/计算与网络/黑石物理服务器/网络/弹性公网IP_en.md

 ![](http://mc.qcloudimg.com/static/img/9123cee39932385deb3ea5beef3416cf/image.png)

-2) Locate the IP to be bound and click "Bind" button.
+2) Locate the IP to be bound and click **Bind** button.
 The button will be unavailable if the IP has already been bound to a CPM or NAT gateway.
 You need to unbind it from the original resource first.

 3) Select the CPM or NAT gateway to which the EIP is to be bound, and click "Bind" button to complete the process.
-Public network egress fee will be charged from this point of time.
+Public network egress fee will be charged from this point of time.</br>
 ![](http://mc.qcloudimg.com/static/img/b2658106b9895bd396a7d813a2c9f8d9/image.png)

-*BM EIP with the billing mode of "bill by fixed bandwidth" cannot be bound to NAT gateway*</br>
+*Note: BM EIP with the billing mode of "bill by fixed bandwidth" cannot be bound to NAT gateway*</br>

 ## Unbinding

-1) Log in to CPM console and locate the "EIP" option.
+1) Log in to CPM console and select **EIP** from the left pane.

 ![](http://mc.qcloudimg.com/static/img/9123cee39932385deb3ea5beef3416cf/image.png)

-2) In the list of BM EIPs that have been bound to resources, click the "Unbind" button behind an EIP entry and confirm the operation to complete the unbind process.
-IP inactivity fee will be charged at this point of time.
+2) Select an EIP and click **Unbind**.
+Confirm the unbinding to complete the operation.
+The IP Idle Fee is charged from this point of time.

 ## Releasing EIP

-1) Log in to CPM console and locate the "EIP" option.
+1) Log in to CPM console and select **EIP** from the left pane.

 ![](http://mc.qcloudimg.com/static/img/9123cee39932385deb3ea5beef3416cf/image.png)

-2) Locate the BM EIP to be released and click "Release" button.
-There will be no more charges for the EIP once it is released.
+2) Select an EIP and click **Release**.
+The idle EIP stops charging from this point of time.